Bhutan Wildlife Expedition 2026 – From Snow Leopards to Subtropical Jungles

 Level: Moderate to Challenging (includes multi-day trekking, high altitude, and forest hikes)

-Leader: Local naturalist guides & experienced Bhutanese trek crew
+Leader: Expert Wildlife Guide Richard Pearce, local naturalist guides & experienced Bhutanese trek crew

 Inclusions: Accommodation, meals as listed (B = Breakfast, L = Lunch, D = Dinner), park entry fees, domestic transport, expert guiding, and support staff during trek

-Accommodation: A mix of hotels, eco-lodges, local guesthouses, and full-service camping
+Accommodation: A mix of hotels, eco-lodges, local guesthouses, and full-service (luxury) camping

 Tour Highlights